-Landscape Lighting Design Tips
+Landscape Lighting Design Tips - Common Problems

-Unbalanced Lighting - Do not place outdoor lighting fixtures in areas that will divide a yard.
+Unbalanced Lighting.
+Do not place outdoor lighting fixtures in areas that will divide a yard.
 Make sure the light is balanced amongst the entire canvas of the property.
 You want to draw the eye around the entire yard, not necessarily toward one specific area.
 You especially don't want to create a hard "border" of light around your property line.

-Over-Exaggerating A Style - Outdoor lighting is meant to be a subtle addition, and shouldn't be the complete focus of your yard.
+Over-Exaggerating A Style.
+Outdoor lighting is meant to be a subtle addition, and shouldn't be the complete focus of your yard.
 It should accentuate features in your landscape, not be the point of attention itself.
 Beware of creating too much contrast in light and dark spots, and try not to over-illuminate the house itself.